Grant Cash Advance App Review (2026)

 FAQs

 Yes.
-Grant charges a $9.99/month Grant Plus subscription for premium features and access to cash advances.
-The app also charges an Express Delivery fee between $2 and $15 if you choose to receive your money instantly.
-Standard delivery is typically free.
+Grant charges a $9.99 monthly Grant Plus subscription for premium features and access to advances.
+It also charges an express delivery fee of $2 to $21 if you want your money instantly.
+Standard delivery is free.

 Explore Related Guides